 What you should know:

-know?
-Most heart attacks involve pressure, squeezing, fullness or
+you know?
+Most heart attacks involve pressure, squeezing, fullness

-pain in the center of the chest that lasts more than a few minutes,
+or pain in the center of the chest that lasts more than a few

-or goes away and comes back.
-Women might also experience back and
+minutes, or goes away and comes back.
+Women might also experience

 Did you know?
 Knowing CPR doubles or triples the chances of survival for victims of sudden cardiac arrest.
 Learn Hands-Only CPR and save a life. www.heart.org/cpr.